Definition of Bill Payable

 Examples of Bills Payable

 Examples of a bill payable include a monthly telephone bill, the monthly bill for the electricity used, a bill for repairs that were completed, the bill for merchandise purchased by a retailer on credit, etc.

 Under the accrual method of accounting or bookkeeping, a bill payable or unpaid vendor invoice is recorded in Accounts Payable with a credit entry.
-When the bill is paid, Accounts Payable will be reduced with a debit entry.
-The credit balance in Accounts Payable is reported on the company's balance sheet as a current liability.
+(The debit will likely be recorded as an expense or asset.)
+When the bill is paid, Accounts Payable will be reduced with a debit entry, and Cash will be decreased with a credit entry.